maxhanzo/Examples/TradeMe/ReadMe.txt

 Next, follow these steps in this animated gif: http://www.raywenderlich.com/wp-content/uploads/2015/06/carthage-settings.gif but choosing AFNetworking.framework & dragging it to the Linked Frameworks and Libraries section in XCode (On the project navigator's root).

 The Run Script on the "Build Phases" section should be there.
-If not. please add a new Run Script:
+If not, please add a new Run Script:
     /usr/local/bin/carthage copy-frameworks

 The input files should be like this: